ktor-doc-jp/ktor-doc-jp/clients/websockets.md

     class: io.ktor.client.features.websocket.WebSockets
 ---

+To use this feature, you need to include `io.ktor:ktor-client-websocket` artifact.
+{: .note.artifact }

 Ktor provides a WebSocket client in addition to supporting [WebSockets at server side](/features/websockets.html).

 Once connected, client and server WebSockets share the same [WebSocketSession](/features/websockets.html#WebSocketSession)